Thursday, September 23, 2021 - 3:00pm to 4:00pm

 Hu is a member of the U.S. National Academy of Engineering and a foreign member of the Chinese Academy of Engineering.
 He is a Fellow of the American Society of Mechanical Engineers (ASME), the Society of Manufacturing Engineers (SME), and the International Academy for Production Engineering (CIRP).
 He is the recipient of the ASME William T. Ennor Manufacturing Technology Award, the SME Gold Medal, and several best paper awards.

-Reception immediately following in the atrium.
+Reception immediately following the lecture.